Watch and LIKE our video to vote for AIVA Connect 3.0 for the TechOvation Award. Voting closes September 19 — don’t wait!

 Migration complexity: Low.
 SIP trunking typically requires minimal changes to your existing setup and can be active within days.

-Option 3: Microsoft Teams Cloud Calling
+Option 3: Integrate Calling into Microsoft Teams

 If your organization already uses Microsoft 365 and Teams for collaboration, adding enterprise-grade voice calling through Cloud Calling for Microsoft Teams can eliminate the need for a separate phone system altogether.